ARM-software/CMSIS-View/Doxygen/src/EventRecorder.md

 ## Software Component Variants{#Debug_Variants}

-The software packs for MDK Middleware and CMSIS already contain SCVD files that match the related event annotations in the C source code.
+The software packs for MDK-Middleware and CMSIS already contain SCVD files that match the related event annotations in the C source code.
 However, you need to select the right component <b>Variant</b>.
-For MDK Middleware, you need to select the **Debug** variants, whereas for Keil RTX5, you need to add the **Source** variant.
+For MDK-Middleware, you need to select the **Debug** variants, whereas for Keil RTX5, you need to add the **Source** variant.

 The example below enables event recording for the MDK-Middleware <b>File System</b> component: